 - 12 Day Kokoda Anzac Day Trek including the Northern Beachheads

 Each of these tours are led by Australian ex-military trek leaders who can give a unique insight into the Kokoda Trail story, guided tours of battlefield sites and points of historical significance along the way – culminating in a moving Anzac Day dawn service on the battlefields at Isurava.
 Book in for this incredible experience and receive a complimentary Kokoda cap and t-shirt to remember this significant event by.
-An unforgettable combination of breathtaking natural scenery, emotive historical storytelling and eco-tourism experience, it will certainly be an event that makes 2021 memorable for all the right reasons.
+An unforgettable combination of breathtaking natural scenery, emotive historical storytelling and eco-tourism experience, it will certainly be an event that makes your time memorable for all the right reasons.